Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 Step 1: Log In to the MCA Portal

 Go to www.mca.gov.in, click on the ‘Login’ button, and enter your credentials.
 Don’t have an account?
-No worries—signing up is free and faster than ordering your favorite snack online.
+No worries—signing up is free and faster.

 Step 2: Download the Right Form

-Navigate to the MCA Forms section and grab the Form AOC-4 that fits your company type, standard, XBRL, or Ind AS (NBFC).
-Choose wisely, young Padawan.
+Navigate to the MCA Forms section and get the Form AOC-4 that fits your company type: Standard, XBRL, or Ind AS (NBFC).

 Step 3: Fill in the Company Details